WeiyiWu/CMPUT404-assignment-css-hell/README.md

 Modifications to Gutenberg HTML files
 =====================================

-1. I changed the header and paragraph font-family to 'Times New Roman' and the color to rgb(27, 20, 3).
+1. I changed the header(h1, h2) and paragraph font-family to 'Times New Roman' and the color to rgb(27, 20, 3).

 2. I made the background yellowish.